A – Attend a fair or festival

 Ossipee, N.H., just 11 miles from Lake Winnipesaukee, offers an array of seasonal activities for individuals and families.
 Heath Pond Bog Natural Area and Ossipee Lake Natural Area have an abundance of rare plants and endangered species on site for viewing.
 Guests can also enjoy bird watching, hiking, boating, swimming in the lake, and even star gazing.
 In the winter Ossipee offers ice skating, dog sledding (and regular sledding), skiing, snow shoeing and snow mobile trails.
 Visit the Ossipee Historical Society to take a walking tour of Ossipee’s historical sites, some dating all the way back to the 1700”s.

 Rural New Hampshire is home to numerous farms and fields; many with their own homegrown fruit ripe for picking.
 Currier Orchards in Merrimack, N.H. has apples and pumpkins to pick.
 Lull and Brookdale farms have pick your own apples, blueberries, strawberries, pumpkins, and more.
-In the fall McLeod Bros.
-Orchards in Milford, N.H. has apple picking.
-Be sure to check out The Dark Crop Haunted Corn Maze at Lavoie’s Farm in Hollis, N.H. for a good-old farm stand scare through the corn fields!
+In the fall, McLeod Brother’s Orchards in Milford, N.H. has apple picking.

 With its impressive seacoast and rolling mountain ranges, New Hampshire is the best of both worlds when it comes to finding a cozy vacation spot.
 The New Hampshire Bed and Breakfast Association has made it super easy to find just the place you are looking for.
 By logging onto the New Hampshire Bed and Breakfast Association website you can select the region you are looking for and view an extensive list of bed and breakfasts, each with descriptions, contact information, and availability.
 This means you can find the perfect summer cottage, or grandiose mountain hotel all with one click!